Improved Weighted Matching in the Sliding Window Model

-The sliding window model is inspired by the problem of inferring statistics of data occuring within a certain time frame over a continuous stream of data (e.g., maintaining the number of distinct users who have accessed a social media page in the last 24 hours).
-The model was introduced by Datar et al. \cite{Datar2002MaintainingSS}, and Crouch et al. \cite{cms13} were the first to consider graph problems in the sliding window model.
+The sliding window model is inspired by the problem of inferring statistics of data occurring within a certain time frame over a continuous stream of data (e.g., maintaining the number of distinct users who have accessed a social media page in the last 24 hours).
+The model was introduced by Datar et al.~\cite{Datar2002MaintainingSS}, and Crouch et al.~\cite{cms13} were the first to consider graph problems in the sliding window model.
 Among others, they showed that testing \textsf{Connectivity} and \textsf{Bipartiteness}, and constructing $(1+\varepsilon)$-sparsifiers can be done in the sliding window model using semi-streaming space.
 Furthermore, as previously mentioned, they also gave the first sliding window algorithms for \textsf{MM} and \textsf{MWM}.

 The smooth histogram technique used in our work was introduced by Braverman and Ostrovsky~\cite{Braverman2007SmoothHF} and can be regarded as an improvement of the exponential histogram technique \cite{Datar2002MaintainingSS} for smooth functions.
-This technique has successfully been applied to a wide range of problems, such as the computation of coresets for geometric problems \cite{Wang2019CoresetsFM} and for clustering problems \cite{Braverman2016ClusteringPO}.
+This technique has successfully been applied to a wide range of problems, including the computation of coresets \cite{Wang2019CoresetsFM} and for clustering problems \cite{Braverman2016ClusteringPO}.